On Tamagawa numbers of CM tori: Acknowledgments

 \section{Acknowledgments}

 The present project grows up from the 2020 NCTS USRP ``Arithmetic of CM tori'' where the authors participated.
-The authors thank Jeff Achter, Ming-Lun Hsieh, Wen-Wei Li, Thomas R\"ud, Yasuhiro Terakado, Jiangwei Xue for helpful discussions and specially to to Thomas R\"ud who kindly answered the third named author's questions and explained his results.
-The authors are partially supported by the MoST grant 109-2115-M-001-002-MY3.
+The authors thank Jeff Achter, Ming-Lun Hsieh, Tetsushi Ito, Teruhisa Koshikawa, Wen-Wei Li, Thomas R\"ud, Yasuhiro Terakado, Jiangwei Xue, Seidai Yasuda for helpful discussions and their valuable comments and especially to Thomas R\"ud who kindly answered the last author's questions and informed his results.
+They also thank a referee for a helpful comment which improves Proposition~\ref{prop:nKH2Z}.
+Liang, Yang and Yu were partially supported by the MoST grant 109-2115-M-001-002-MY3.
+Oki was supported by JSPS Research Fellowship for Young Scientists and KAKENHI Grant Number 22J00570.